-The Rules for Dividing the Ocean’s Riches Are Breaking
+An Ever-Moving, Unloved Fish Is Stirring Chaos in the North Atlantic

 I lived in the Faroe Islands in 2011, when the Faroese fisheries minister at the time, Jacob Vestergaard, a rather charismatic and impetuous member of the conservative People’s Party, decided to leave the mackerel agreement.
 Later, he chose to increase the Faroese share of herring.
 The tiny island group infuriated the grand European Union, which imposed a trade boycott on the Faroes.
 Faroese ships carrying herring and mackerel were banned from European docks; because the Faroe Islands are part of the Danish realm, and Denmark is part of the EU, the ships were effectively banned from parts of their own kingdom.

 But Vestergaard became a national hero, especially for fishermen and shipowners, who were fishing more pelagic fish than ever.
 The Faroese political system is notoriously divided, with little cooperation between government and opposition, but suddenly everyone united behind the minister.
 Opposing him became political suicide.
-When the Faroe Islands next entered a mackerel agreement with Norway and the EU, in 2014 (getting 13 percent of the share compared with 5 in the old agreement), that was also perceived as a national victory.
+When the Faroe Islands next entered into a mackerel agreement with Norway and the EU, in 2014 (getting 13 percent of the share compared with 5 in the old agreement), that was also perceived as a national victory.

 Since then, the EU, Norway, and the Faroes have been in disagreement with the other three mackerel-fishing countries, largely dividing the share among themselves and leaving Iceland, Greenland, and Russia out.
 Different countries lean on different arguments to justify increasing their share.
 Norway has a clear biological claim, as the mackerel spends a long time in Norwegian waters; Russia’s claim rests on historical rights—the stock is never in Russian waters, but the country has been fishing mackerel in the Northeast Atlantic for a long time, and was part of the coastal agreement in 1999.
 A country’s economic dependency on fisheries might also be used as an argument.